 The definition of this appears to vary a ton but it typically refers to more expensive and/or harder to find vintage t-shirts.

 A mullet t-shirt is one that features a small print on the front, typically over the left breast, and a large print on the rear aka a “back-hit.”
 They were named this as an homage to the mullet hairstyle.

-Refers to the print on a given t-shirt.
+Refers to the locations of printing on a given t-shirt.

 Heat Transfer Print / Iron-on

 These prints were often created in novelty shops in the 70s and 80s and were on-demand.
 The customer would select a print that was then pressed on a blank t-shirt using a heat press.
 The prints don’t withstand the test of time, often fading and decaying over years.

 These machines can print on demand, one at a time.
 A white, 100% cotton t-shirt is placed in the machine, and the print is directed by an image you provide.
 They’re basically a t-shirt printer.
 They have been used to create poor quality fakes.